Baby Gender Mentor: About Acu-Gen

 Acu-Gen is a biotech company in Lowell, Massachusetts and is led by Chang-ning Wang, the company's President.
 A National Public Radio reporter visited the address given as the headquarters of Acu-Gen in September 2005.
 They found that the building at that address contains a Hindu temple and a company called BioTronics, but no sign for Acu-Gen. According to NPR, their inquiries at BioTronics revealed the two companies have common ownership, but no one was available to comment for the NPR story.
 Acu-Gen does not mention a direct link to BioTronics in their marketing materials.
-However, they do state on their web-site that they utilize BioTronics' AmpliSensor technology, according to the Baby Gender Mentor website.
+However, they do state on their website that they utilize BioTronics' AmpliSensor technology, according to the Baby Gender Mentor website.
 AmpliSensor is a quantitative PCR assay invented by Wang and marketed by BioTronics, according to the Baby Gender Mentor website.

 A news crew from television station WFTS, an American Broadcasting Company (ABC) affiliate, visited the Acu-Gen offices in February 2006.
 They found "about six employees inside Wang's lab, some putting together sex test kits, others doing some type of lab work.
 There was a room full of machines Chang said he created, and shelves stacked with blood samples supposedly sent in by women from across the United States."
 BioTronics does make a laboratory instrument known as an AG-9600 AmpliSensor Analyzer, which is used for quantitative DNA analysis.

 It is not known whether the two journalists visited the same address, nor is it known whether Acu-Gen and BioTronics currently share office or laboratory space.
 As of January 2007, Acu-Gen lists their address as "50 Stedman Street, Lowell, MA".
 On December 2, 2006 BioTronics' trademark on "AmpliSensor" (U.S. trademark registration number 1958576) was declared dead and cancelled.
 At that time, BioTronics' address was listed as "44 Stedman Street, Unit 5, Lowell, MA".